7sDream/tui-markup/README.md

 Current available [built-in generators][doc-builtin-gens]:

-- `ansi`: `ANSIStringsGenerator` for directly print result in any ASNI compliant terminal.
+- `ansi`: `ANSIStringsGenerator` for directly print result in any ANSI compliant terminal.
 - `ratatui`: `RatatuiTextGenerator` for create `Text` struct of `ratatui` crate to show the result.
 - `crossterm`: `CrosstermCommandsGenerator` for create a series of Command of `crossterm` crate to print the result.